Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-The JBL Pulse 4 comes in two color variants: 'Black' and 'White'.
+The JBL Pulse 4 comes in two color variants: 'Black' and 'White.'
 Both variants have 360-degree RGB lights surrounded by a transparent plastic cover.
-We tested the 'White' variant, and you can see the label for the model we tested here.
+We tested the 'White' variant; you can see the label for the model we tested here.
 We expect both variants listed to perform similarly in tests.

-If you come across a variant not mentioned here, let us know in the discussions so we can update our review.
+If you encounter a variant not mentioned here, let us know in the comments so we can update our review.

 Compared To Other Speakers